john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 Oh no.

-This class is meant to give enough of an introduction that you will be able use NumPy when you need it.
-NumPy has a lot more tools for specific needs: treating 2D arrays as matricies, Fourier transforms, polynomials, linear algebra, and statistics.
-But once you understand the numpy array and the numpy data types, these topics should be approachable to you.
+This class is meant to give an introduction and foundation to NumPy, not cover all the deep corners of the library.
+NumPy has a lot more tools that you might find useful: treating 2D arrays as matricies, Fourier transforms, polynomials, linear algebra, and statistics.
+But as long as you take the time to understand the numpy array and the numpy data types, the rest of the library should be approachable to you.

 We will cover NumPy statistics in the SciPy class.
 For a full reference on what is available in Python, look in the [official documentation](http://docs.scipy.org/doc/numpy/reference/).